Rick-Phoenix/sketch/docs/src/cli_docs.md

 ###### **Subcommands:**

+* `docker-compose` — Generates a Docker Compose file from a preset
 * `pre-commit` — Generates a `pre-commit` config file from a preset
 * `ts` — Executes typescript-specific commands
 * `repo` — Creates a new git repo from a preset